-- 2.6.8 The view from the corner of Golden Ball and Cattle Market Street at the northern part of the site is particularly impressive where Norwich Cathedral and Castle can be seen. - 2.6.9 The Wooded Ridge walk joins Thorn Lane opposite the site.
-Views across the site northwest to Westlegate Tower are currently possible and development on the Prospect House site might be able to frame the view. - 2.6.10 The main entrance of Prospect House to the northern extent of the site is the location of a large piece of sculpture by Bernard Meadows.
-Although views to this artwork are currently restricted by level changes and trees, this is a feature which contributes to the heritage of the site and should be sought to be retained; there is a clear opportunity to create an improved public realm and integrate the sculpture as a distinctive landmark (fig.11).

-- 2.6.11 Figure 10 shows Prospect House within the wider green infrastructure context.
+- 2.6.8 The view from the corner of Golden Ball and Cattle Market Street at the northern part of the site is particularly impressive where Norwich Cathedral and Castle can be seen. - 2.6.9 The main entrance of Prospect House to the northern extent of the site is the location of a large piece of sculpture by Bernard Meadows, which was recently given protected listed status.
+Although views to this artwork are currently restricted by level changes and trees, this is a feature which contributes to the heritage of the site and must be retained; there is a clear opportunity to create an improved public realm and integrate the sculpture as a distinctive landmark (fig.11). - 2.6.10 Figure 10 shows Prospect House within the wider green infrastructure context.
 It includes both public and private green space at a relatively large scale, and is derived from Joint Core Strategy baseline information as well as an assessment of aerial imagery.
 It also shows the sister corridor to the opposite ridge comprised Mousehold Heath and the Thorpe wooded ridge, components of which can be seen from some parts of the site.

-- 2.6.12 Although Prospect House lies on the wooded ridge corridor, the building interrupts the flow and consistency of the tree-covered ridge.
+- 2.6.11 Although Prospect House lies on the wooded ridge corridor, the building interrupts the flow and consistency of the tree-covered ridge.
 The Castle Gardens lie to the north of the site and are a significant area of greenspace within the city centre.
 There is opportunity to improve the connectivity between the wooded ridge and Castle Gardens to enhance this green infrastructure corridor.

-- 2.6.13 Development at this site should seek to improve connectivity between the city's strategic green infrastructure components including the Wooded Ridge, Castle Gardens and Green, Chapelfield Gardens, Norwich Cathedral / The Great Hospital and the River Wensum.
+- 2.6.12 Development at this site should seek to improve connectivity between the city's strategic green infrastructure components including the Wooded Ridge, Castle Gardens and Green, Chapelfield Gardens, Norwich Cathedral / The Great Hospital and the River Wensum.
 Measures should enhance biodiversity and network connectivity through a combination of interventions at different levels including:

 - street tree planting,

 - public open space,

 - Sustainable Urban Drainage (SUDS),

 - green roofs / walls

-- · Integral bird / bat boxes and
+- Integral bird / bat boxes and

 - private green space.

+- 2.6.13 Any enhancements made to the green infrastructure network should be for wildlife and public benefit.
+Links between the Wooded Ridge Walk, the Wensum Riverside Walk, Norfolk Trails and Yare Valley Walks should be considered alongside biodiversity enhancement measures.